Guides

 Approximate travel time: 1 hour 10 minutes.

-The Hollywood Sign: The Hollywood Sign can be seen clearly from many parts of the city, notably Griffith Observatory, but to reach the sign itself you’ll need to hike Mount Lee, where the sign is located.
+The Hollywood Sign can be seen clearly from many parts of the city, notably Griffith Observatory, but to reach the sign itself you’ll need to hike Mount Lee, where the sign is located.
 Without a car, the easiest trailhead to reach is the Wonder View trailhead to Cahuenga Peak (for more information about alternative routes to the Hollywood Sign, visit HollywoodSign.org).

 From Sunset Blvd., take the #2 or #302 bus east to Highland Ave.
 Here, take the #156 or #656 bus north toward Van Nuys.
 Get off at the Cahuenga / Oakcrest stop.
-Walk northwest on Cahuenga Blvd., turn right onto Benda St., and turn left onto Hollycrest Dr. Veer right at the fork and take Primera Ave. to Lake Hollywood Dr., where Primera Ave. becomes La Suvida Dr. Continue ojn La Suvida Dr. until it rejoins Lake Hollywood Dr. Continue on Lake Hollywood Dr. until it meets Wonder View Dr. Take a left at the fork and continue along Wonder View Dr. until you reach the Wonder View Trailhead.
+Walk northwest on Cahuenga Blvd., turn right onto Benda St., and turn left onto Hollycrest Dr. Veer right at the fork and take Primera Ave. to Lake Hollywood Dr., where Primera Ave. becomes La Suvida Dr. Continue on La Suvida Dr. until it rejoins Lake Hollywood Dr. Continue on Lake Hollywood Dr. until it meets Wonder View Dr. Take a left at the fork and continue along Wonder View Dr. until you reach the Wonder View Trailhead.

+Heads Up!
 Hiking in Los Angeles can be dangerous, particularly during the summer.
 Do not attempt to hike any wilderness trails unless you are physically fit, are wearing the proper shoes and clothing, and have enough water.
 Never hike alone.
 If you are unsure whether you are capable of or equipped to hike a wilderness trail, do not attempt it.

 Hike along Wonder View Dr. until you reach the gate at the top.
 Continue along Wonder View Trail, turning right at the fork.
 At the second fork, you can turn left to reach a shade tree (popularly known as the Wisdom Tree) with a stunning view of Burbank and Hollywood, or turn right to continue directly along Cahuenga Ridge.